Fungrim/webhook-vector-ingest/README.md

 # Webhook Vector Ingest
 This project contains a simple Rest API for a kind of "poor mans RAG ingestion".
-It supports the following almost all document types with the following embedding providers...
+It supports the almost all document types with the following embedding providers...

 - OpenAI